basilevh/occlusions-4d/README.md

 The `--data_path` argument should point to a directory that contains the `train` and `val` folders, which should themselves contain each scene as a separate folder.
 The exact format differs between GREATER and CARLA, but the code will select the correct data loader from `data/` accordingly.

+Note that these commands will require roughly 48 GB of VRAM because of point attention, but this requirement can be softened by decreasing `n_points`.

 We use the wandb library for logging, but additional logs are also stored in `logs/`, while checkpointing is done in `checkpoints/`.

 Next, here is an example test command that will generate and store point clouds as pickle files within `logs/`: